Season 3 Overview

 Apparently, the episode begins with Jonathan and Mark vising Gene, and then Gene has a problem and is hospitalized for one week, as reported by his wife.

 However, the moment Jonathan and Mark go find him there, Mark jokes that they still have to go fishing, and it’s apparent that they hadn’t seen him the entire week.
-Otherwise he would have talked about the first time they’d stop to visit him.
+Otherwise he would have talked about fishing the first time they stopped by.

 Unless Mark brings that up every time.